 Particles moving through a gaseous medium experience gas drag.
 The amount of gas drag is customarily expressed in terms a drag coefficient $C_D$:

-where $A$ is the cross-sectional area of the particle, $\bm{v}$ the velocity of the particle with respect to the gas, and $\rho_\mathrm{gas}$ its density.
+where $A$ is the cross-sectional area of the particle, $\bm{v}$ the velocity of the particle with respect to the gas, $v=|\bm{v}|$, and $\rho_\mathrm{gas}$ the gas density.
 The lower the $C_D$, the more economical your sports car or jet aircraft.

-At low densities, there are two notes to make.
-The first is that the drag coefficient $C_D$ in \eq{Fdrag} is not constant.
-In the literature one can find expressions for how $C_D$ depends on the flow Reynolds number $\mathrm{Re}_p = 2sv/\nu_\mathrm{mol}$ where $\nu_\mathrm{mol}$ is the molecular viscosity and $s$ the particle radius (see e.g., \citealt{Weidenschilling1997} for spheres).
+At low densities, two points should be notes.
+First, the drag coefficient $C_D$ in \eq{Fdrag} is not constant, but instead varies with the particle Reynolds number, defined $\mathrm{Re}_p = 2sv/\nu_\mathrm{mol}$, where $\nu_\mathrm{mol}$ is the molecular viscosity and $s$ the particle radius (see, e.g., \citealt{Weidenschilling1997} for expressions valid for spherical particles).
 For $\mathrm{Re}_p<1$ drag is linear in velocity.
-In addition, if the distances between gas molecules (their mean free path $l_\mathrm{mfp}$) exceeds the particle size $s$, drag follows the specular reflection limit\?
+Second, when the mean free path of gas molecules ($l_\mathrm{mfp}$) exceeds the particle radius, the drag force follows the specular reflection limit:

 where $v_\mathrm{th}=\sqrt{8kT/\pi m_\mathrm{gas}}$ is the gas mean thermal motion.
 In this limit drag is also linear in velocity.
 This means that a particle's \hbindex{stopping time} $t_\mathrm{stop}\equiv mv/|F_D|$ becomes independent of velocity: